John Rodolico, PhD

 - Assistant Professor of Psychology in the Department of Psychiatry, Part-Time

-John Rodolico, PhD, is committed to using evidence-based treatments to help people with substance use disorders across the life span and his experience working with adolescent addictions spans over 30 years.
-His main area of research is motivational psychology and evidence-based treatments for co-occurring disorders.
-Dr. Rodolico also has an extensive teaching history over the past two decades, supervising clinical psychology interns, post-doctoral fellows, and child and adolescent psychiatry fellows.
-He has given numerous presentations, group consultations, and trainings on substance use disorders, motivational interviewing, and suicide prevention with military personnel.
+John Rodolico, PhD, has been committed to using evidence-based treatments to help people with substance use disorders and co-occurring disorders, and to prevent suicide for close to 40 years.
+His clinical research focuses on motivational psychology, resiliency, and suicide prevention with military personnel, first responders, and veterans.
+Dr. Rodolico also has an extensive teaching history, supervising clinical psychology interns, psychiatry residents, and addiction psychiatry fellows.
+He has given numerous presentations, group consultations, and trainings on addiction, motivational interviewing, suicide prevention with military and first responder personnel, and military culture.

-As an Army Reservist, Dr. Rodolico was deployed twice to Iraq as the executive officer of a Combat Stress Medical Company.
-He is presently the deputy commander for the Massachusetts National Guard, Medical Command, where he spearheads many projects dealing with suicide, substance abuse, and resiliency.
+Dr. Rodolico is a retired Army Colonel having served in the Army Reserve and National Guard.
+As an Army Reservist, Dr. Rodolico was deployed to Iraq in 2003 and 2005-2006 as the executive officer of a Combat Stress Medical Company.
+He was awarded the Bronze Star on both deployments.
+His last position in the Massachusetts National Guard was as State Surgeon and was responsible for all medical operations.
+Throughout his military career, Dr. Rodolico spearheaded many projects dealing with suicide, substance misuse, and resiliency.

 Education & Training